DFHack/dfhack/Readme.rst

 This script allows to perform jobs in adventure mode.
 For more complete help press '?' while script is running.
-It's most confortable to use this as a keybinding. (e.g. keybinding set Ctrl-T gui/advfort)
+It's most confortable to use this as a keybinding. (e.g. keybinding set Ctrl-T gui/advfort).
+Possible arguments:

+* -a or --nodfassign - uses different method to assign items.

+* -i or --inventory - checks inventory for possible items to use in the job.

+* -c or --cheat - relaxes item requirements for buildings (e.g. walls from bones). implies -a

 gui/gm-editor
 =============